It seems everyone’s trying to quit sugar these days. But how safe is Truvia, PureVia & Stevia and other sweeteners?

-In fact, this completely natural sugar substitute is said to have health benefits: it can not only stave off tooth decay, weight gain and diabetes, but it’s also said to strengthen immunity, good bacteria in the gut, and kidney function,too.
-In short, given the health benefits of stevia, it’s a wonder that anyone would choose to ingest aspartame, sorbitol, saccharin or any other harmful chemical sweeter.
+In fact, this completely natural sugar substitute is said to have several health benefits: it can not only stave off tooth decay, weight gain and diabetes, but it’s also said to strengthen immunity, good bacteria in the gut, and kidney function.
+It may even help prevent pancreatic cancer!

-Or is it?
-The corporate manufacturers of Splenda, NutraSweet and other toxic sweeteners ensured they had the North American market in sweeteners covered by allowing stevia to be sold as a ‘dietary supplement’ only, which meant it was available mainly in health food shops rather than supermarkets, greatly limiting its availability in the USA and Canada, where enormous mega-marts prevail.
+The corporate manufacturers of Splenda, NutraSweet and other toxic sweeteners worked hard to ensure they had the North American market in sweeteners covered, by allowing stevia to be sold as a ‘dietary supplement’ only, which meant it was available mainly in health food shops rather than supermarkets, greatly limiting its availability in the USA and Canada, where enormous mega-marts prevail.

 So, it seems the large food corporations thought: if you can’t beat them, join them, and started including stevia in their sodas, sweets and snacks.
 Kind of.

 Truvia and PureVia are the latest sweeteners to hit the market from Coca-Cola in a joint venture with food giants Cargill and PepsiCo.
 They are both marketed as natural “stevia” sweeteners.
 They are even sold in health food stores!
 However, both Truvia and PureVia are not purely natural stevia at all – in fact, they may be just as bad as the chemical sweeteners that preceded them.
 Here’s why.